 Why is it so bad?

 If it’s just like a Fitbit, what’s so bad?
-We actively go out and spend our hard earned cash on this, as a product, so why do we hate the work version so much?
-Surely the same argument applies – its just a way to keep you on track?
-The answer is actually relatively simple – taking ‘steps’ isn’t complex, and can be ignored, whereas your job and your boss, is hugely complex, and can’t be ignored.
+We actively go out and spend our hard-earned cash on this product, so why do we hate the work version so much?
+Surely the same argument applies – it’s just a way to keep you on track?
+The answer is actually relatively simple – taking ‘steps’ isn’t complex and can be ignored, whereas your job and your boss are hugely complex and can’t be ignored.
 The pressure levels are different – plus, we ask for one, we don’t ask for the other.
 More relevantly, micro-management can have an inhibiting effect on performance.
 It kills confidence, inhibits creativity and innovation, and actually can increase workloads – through the necessity for additional reporting requirements to keep up with the demands of your micro-manager boss.
 Frustrating!

 However, like with anything, there’s the other side to the coin.
-I’m sure we’ve all seen it – the archetypal, too cool for school ‘hands-off’ manager who espouses independence for his or her staff.
+I’m sure we have all seen it – the archetypal, too cool for school ‘hands-off’ manager who espouses independence for his or her staff.
 Yes, it might make us ‘feel’ better, but does it work?
-Tanya Menon and Leigh Thompson discuss exactly this in their book ‘Stop Spending, Start Management, Strategies to Transform Wasteful Habits’, where they argue that actually, ‘macro-management’ can be far more dangerous to businesses than micro-management.
+Tanya Menon and Leigh Thompson discuss exactly this in their book ‘Stop Spending, Start Management, Strategies to Transform Wasteful Habits’.
+They argue that actually, ‘macro-management’ can be far more dangerous to businesses than micro-management.
 They challenge the widely held belief that if you’ve got a great team, they’ll just get on and deliver.
 But as Menon and Thompson prove, this doesn’t happen, in fact, usually a team that is led like this, tanks.
-Without a micro-leader, you get noise and chaos, lack of direction and zero structure.
+Without a micro-leader, you get noise and chaos, a lack of direction, and zero structure.

 What’s the solution?

-Like anything, a balance, and emotional intelligence, or in other words, a capacity to evaluate who you’re managing and adjust your style.
-If you’re leading a team of ‘A’ players, you still need to hold the reigns, but only to give structure and to ensure effort (never a problem with these people) is directed in the right way.
+Like anything, a balance and emotional intelligence.
+In other words, the capacity to evaluate who you’re managing and adjust your style.
+If you’re leading a team of ‘A’ players, you still need to hold the reigns, but only to give structure and ensure effort (never a problem with these people) is directed in the right way.
 If, however, you’re managing some B players, or more problematic staff, then being sure about what drivers really do measure performance and setting clear expectations of when and how often you will check in is key.
-Just don’t intervene in between these allocated points – give them space (aligned to their capabilities) to identify and make up their own gaps in between check-in sessions, without feeling hounded.
+Just don’t intervene between these allocated points – give them space (aligned to their capabilities) to identify and make up their gaps between check-in sessions, without feeling hounded.

 Good luck!